Help a Seawolf in Need

 1. Contact your preferred participating broadband provider directly to learn about their application process.

-to apply online and to find participating providers near you.
 3. Call 833-511-0311 for a mail-in application, and return it along with proof of eligibility to:

 Emergency Broadband Support Center